-Actions planned to enhance coordination between public and private housing and social service agencies duplication of services and facilitate a delivery system which meets the needs of Tulsa's various populations.
+Actions planned to enhance coordination between public and private housing and social service agencies

+Tulsa benefits from a strong and cohesive coalition of local government officials, service providers, lenders, and volunteers.
+These various groups coordinate effectively to avoid duplication of services and facilitate a delivery system which meets the needs of Tulsa's various populations.
 The City continues a targeted public outreach effort to educate and engage the public.